-RSIDTM-Saliva uses two mouse monoclonal antibodies specific for human salivary α -amylase.
+RSIDTM - Saliva uses two mouse monoclonal antibodies specific for human salivary α -amylase.
 One of these antibodies is conjugated to colloidal gold and is deposited on a conjugate pad beneath the sample window.

 The other antibody is striped onto the "Test line" on a membrane attached to the conjugate pad.
-The "Control line" on the membrane consists of anti-mouse IgG antibody and is used as a positive control.
 Attached to the other end of the membrane is the wick, which absorbs the tested fluid and running buffer at the completion of the test thus preventing back-flow of the sample.
 Once the tested fluid is added to the sample window, the running buffer and sample diffuse through the conjugate pad, re-dissolving the gold-conjugated detection antibodies.
 If human salivary amylase is present in the sample an antigen-colloidal gold conjugated antibody complex will form.
 Sample and antibodies (complexed and free) are transported by bulk fluid flow to the membrane section of the strip test.
-The immobilized anti- α -amylase antibodies on the test line capture the amylase-antibody-gold complexes, producing a red line at the Test position.
+The immobilized anti-α-amylase antibodies on the test line capture the amylase-antibody-gold complexes, producing a red line at the Test position.
 If no human salivary amylase is present in the sample, then gold-conjugated antibodyantigen complexes cannot form, and colloidal gold will not be accumulated at the Test line.
-A red line should appear at the control position on each strip, demonstrating that the sample fluid was transported through the test, and that the components of the strip test are working correctly.
+A red line should appear at the Control position on each strip.
+This demonstrates that the sample fluid was transported through the length of the test and that the components of the strip test are working correctly.